thinkocapo/willcapio/content/posts/2018-10-19/index.md

 And bit by a dog when I was skateboarding in Argentina:
 ![Dog Bite](./dog-bite.jpg)

-He said it tasted GREAT.
 I'm never afraid to take one for the team:
 ![Soccer](./sao-paulo-soccer.jpg)

 **2015** I left Brazil to attend Fullstack Academy (NYC) to go from amateur to professional developer.
 I learned to make super useful things: